pguerin3/cwmrc/README.md

 Use alt+cntrl+enter to create another terminal.

-It will float on top of the others for a total of 5 windows.
+It will float on top of the 4 other windows for a total of 5 windows.

 ![](images/VirtualBox_Fedora35_23_04_2022_21_10_02.png)

-Then alt+cntrl+minus to restacck the 5 windows into the tiled layout with the focused window placed in the master position.
+Then alt+cntrl+minus to restacck the 5 windows into the tiled layout with the focused window placed in the master position on the left.

 ![](images/VirtualBox_Fedora35_23_04_2022_21_10_51.png)

+So now 4 windows have been snapped into the stack on the right, and the focused window at that time was snapped into the master position on the left.

 ## Screenshots of floating windows (without tiling)